Perth Family Photography

 What to wear is key for a successful session.
 It really makes the difference between a nice and an amazing photo.
 Clothing compliments who you are as a family, speaks to the environment in which the session is taking place, and coordinates with the home where the final images will be displayed.
 Your style should be as unique as your family.

-The most important thing when choosing your clothing is that you and your family feel comfortable and like what you are wearing!
-If you are not comfortable it will show in your portraits.
+Once you have decided on a colour palette, the most important thing when choosing your clothing is that you and your family feel comfortable and like what you are wearing!
+I know you want to look special but if you are not comfortable it will show in your portraits.
+Try and pick a style you are already used to but put together a wardrobe of new clothes that compliment each other.
 Here’s a few tips to help you pick out an outfit that will be both flattering and show your personality.

-Coordinating your outfits shows that you are a group, a family and you belong together.
-I like to start with one outfit, perhaps mum’s, and then decide on everyones palette to match.
-Then try thinking about everyone’s style to individualise outfits.
+Coordinating your outfits shows that you are a group, a family, and you belong together.
+I like to start with one outfit (perhaps mum’s) and then decide on everyone else’s clothes to match.
+Consider everyone’s individual style to customise outfits.
 You should dress for the occasion, formal clothes will probably look best in an urban setting compared to a forest.
 And don’t forget to dress for the weather.
 If you are too hot or cold there will be lots of grumpy faces.

-Choose a palette of three to four colours and mix it up.
-You want a cohesive feel but without being matchy matchy, you can even use different (subtle) patterns.
+I suggest choosing a palette of three to four colours and mix it up.
+You want a cohesive feel but without being matchy matchy.
+You can even use different (subtle) patterns.
+Picture an advertisement in a catalogue – everyone coordinates but no one stands out more than the rest.
 Think about layering, it adds dimension and depth.
 Hats, scarves and wraps can add a lovely artistic feel to your images.
-Picture an advertisement in a catalogue – everyone coordinates but no one stands out more than the rest.
+I personally love a long dress on some one in the family.
+The flowing fabric blowing in the breeze creates beautiful images.

 Please purchase clothes to fit, and fit well.
 Keep in mind that for pictures, too large a polo shirt, saggy pants or a jacket or dress that is falling off the shoulders looks sloppy.
 Large clothing swamps your childs features, or in adults it hides your body shape and adds weight that doesn’t exist.